kelseyhangyu/kelseyhangyu/README.md

 👋 Hello, I'm Kelsey!

-🔌 As a data engineer, I specialize in harnessing the power of data through SQL, machine learning, Python, and more.
+🔌 As a data engineer, I specialize in harnessing the power of data through SQL, machine learning, Python, R, and more.
 My journey into the world of data is informed by my diverse background.

 🌿 With a master's degree in sustainable development, I've honed my expertise in renewable energy and materials.
 This unique perspective allows me to bring sustainability principles into my data engineering work.